nais/doc/documentation/dev-guide/README.md

 git pull
 ```

-Alternatively you can just remove the values under `user.auth-provider.config` for the following keys, in the `kubeconfigs/config`-yaml file: ´access-token`, `refresh-token`, `expires-in`, `expires-on`.
+Alternatively you can just remove the values under `user.auth-provider.config` for the following keys, in the `kubeconfigs/config`-yaml file: `access-token`, `refresh-token`, `expires-in`, `expires-on`.

 After that, follow the instruction to [configure kubectl](/documentation/dev-guide/README.md#configure-kubectl).